Donda Chant: Reception

+"Donda Chant" received generally negative reviews from music critics, who overwhelmingly found it to be repetitive and a poor intro track.
+Chuck Arnold of the New York Post ranked it as one of the worst songs of 2021, saying that "Even if Ye's heart was in the right place, this song probably had Mom rolling over in her grave".
+Similarly, Pitchfork ranked Johnson's feature as one of the worst on the album, with writer Alphonse Pierre "choosing to pretend that the chanting Donda intro does not exist and think of Syleena Johnson’s 'All Falls Down' hook instead."
+GQ's Stephen Kearse saw the song–and by extension the rest of the album–as "relentless[ly]" empty, criticizing how its repetition "hammer[s]" Donda's name "into a bland litany".
+Alternatively, Junkee praised how its repetitive nature turns Donda's voice into a prayer, believing that the whole album can be explained through it: "It's meaning through repetition.
+It's the intimate broken down into its most accessible, most discrete moments.
+And it's a man crafting a testament to the hole in his heart; to the pain that refuses to leave him."

+Commercially, the song charted at number 57 on the ARIA Charts in Australia.
+It also charted at number 112 on the Associação Fonográfica Portuguesa chart in Portugal and peaked at number 30 on The Official South African Charts, the latter being the track's highest position on any chart.

 Music video

 On September 18, 2021, West shared an accompanying music video exclusively to his Instagram.
-The video was directed by British fashion photographer Nick Knight, who also shot the visual for the album track "24".
+The video was directed by British fashion photographer Nick Knight, who also shot the visual for album track "24".
 It is set in black and white, and has a length of 61 seconds.
 Aerial footage is displayed of the replica of West's replica childhood home from the album's third listening party at Soldier Field in Chicago on August 26, 2021, which two rows of moving cars circle around.
 Flashes of photographs are projected onto the replica house that show Donda, who is pictured as both a child and an adult, while some images feature Kanye West accompanying her.
 Pictures of West as a baby and video footage of his mother, including clips where she laughs, are also displayed.